ashishbindra2/workshop/docs/interview-questions/interview-theory.md

 ### Interpreded?

-- An interpreter allows the code to run line by line rather than being compiled into machine language
+An interpreter allows the code to run line by line rather than being compiled into machine language

+### High level

-High level: python is easy to read mange meomery for you, works on any system Theory Questions:
+Python is easy to read mange meomery for you, works on any system

+## Theory Questions

 ### 1. Difference between List, Tuple and Array